 Introduction to Stability Testing

 Stability Testing can be performed by means of automation or by performing the test manually.
 The idea behind this testing is to establish stability for the application.
 A minimum of three batches can be checked to evaluate the stability.
-The variance in data affects the system and after checking the load if there are issues then it can be retested.
+The variance in data affects the system, and after checking the load, if there are issues, then it can be retested.
 The initial step in this testing is regression testing or smoke testing.
-Once this is passed then functional or non-functional testing can be started.
-In functional testing execution of all different functionalities can be done and non-functional will include performance-related issues.
+Once this is passed, then functional or non-functional testing can be started.
+In functional testing, all functionalities can be executed, and non-functional will include performance-related issues.
 Stress testing falls under the latter category.
 The points which should be taken care of are:

 - Memory should be full up to 60% and then tested for its performance.

 - When the memory reaches 80%, then it should be tested again.

 - To fill up the memory, automation scripts can be used.

 - The maximum allowed load can also be applied to the system and checked for the application’s recovery.